nousra0/jagaad-frontend-test/README.md

 This application is deployed on **Vercel** for optimal performance and scalability:

 - **Automatic Deployments**: Connected to Git repository for automatic deployments on push
-- **Serverless Functions**: Leverages Vercel's serverless architecture for SSR
+- **Static Hosting**: Optimized for static hosting platforms like Vercel, Netlify, or GitHub Pages
 - **Global CDN**: Content delivery network for fast loading worldwide
 - **Preview Deployments**: Automatic preview deployments for pull requests
 - **Environment Variables**: Secure environment variable management through Vercel dashboard